"Your child has ADHD."

 There's very little hard research specifically connecting music with ADHD symptoms, but scientists do know that when children play an instrument -- taking piano lessons at home, say, or playing cello with a school orchestra -- they do much better on tests of executive function than children who don't study music.
 That's the ability of the brain to organize and easily switch between tasks.

-If your child would rather kick a soccer ball than pick up a flute, or can't sit still for lessons or practice, simply listening to her favorite playlist may calm her down long enough to finish her homework.
+If your child would rather kick a soccer ball than pick up a flute, or can't sit still for lessons or practice, simply listening to their favorite playlist may calm them down long enough to finish their homework.
 When you listen to music you like, your brain releases dopamine, a chemical that also helps with focus.

 More work needs to be done to connect ADHD to music, but it's certainly an area worth exploring, especially for music-loving families.